These skipping skills will really test your hand-eye coordination, timing, and stamina, and, as they can take a while to perfect…. your patience!

 Coil (Body Wrap)

-skip-hop tip: Perform this skipping skill slowly and gracefully keeping the arm that has the skipping rope wrapped round it parallel to the floor.
-When the skipping rope is being wrapped round the arm, place the other hand onto the corresponding chest muscle and point the handle down the arm, almost like the position an archer would adopt.
+skip-hop tip: Perform this skipping skill slowly and gracefully keeping the arm that has the skipping rope wrapped around it parallel to the floor.
+When the skipping rope is being wrapped around the arm, place the other hand onto the corresponding chest muscle and point the handle down the arm, almost like the position an archer would adopt.

 Single Bounce skips

 All of the following moves are best carried out with a Single Bounce skip i.e. one bounce for each turn of the skipping rope.
 They can also be carried out as Double Bounce skips of course and in fact, we would recommend learning them as Double Bounce skips first.

 skip-hop tip: Economy of movement is the key to all of these skipping skills as the less movement employed, the quicker the skipping rope can move.

 Jump feet together and then tap toe behind (same foot), then feet together and tap toe behind with the other foot.
 This is four turns of the skipping rope.